AndersonVazquezDelaluz/cbtis47-db-project-salchichasparrita-2026/docs/product-backlog.md

 Feature: Create Order

   Scenario: Successful order creation
-    Given a user and a table are selected
-    When the order is created
+    Given the employee selects a customer and a table When the new order is submitted
-    Then the order is registered with status "pending"
+    Then the order is registered in the system with status "pending" And it appears in the active orders list
 ```

 ---